Bike001/AI-driven-social-media-friend-recommendation-system/README.md

   ```
   python manage.py runserver
   ```
+5. **Prolog Setup:**
+- Download Prolog

+- Start the Prolog server:
+ swipl emotions_api_server.pl

-Now you have both servers running: the React frontend on the default port 3000 and the Django backend on port 8000.
+Now you have three servers running: the React frontend on the default port 3000 , the Django backend on port 8000 and the Prolog server for Rule-based system.

 ## Contributions